jcornaz/balotaro/README.md

 The service root endpoint will be : [http://localhost:8080](http://localhost:8080)

-The API documentation will be available at `[http://localhost:8080/swagger-ui.html](http://localhost:8080/swagger-ui.html)

 ### Use it
-For a production use make sure to use **only** https.
+When running, you can find the API documentation at [http://localhost:8080/swagger-ui.html](http://localhost:8080/swagger-ui.html)

 #### Register
 To create and manage poll you need an account.
 You can create one at [http://localhost:8080/register](http://localhost:8080/register)